vortext/clj-similar/README.md

 While the construction of the data structure is expensive, lookups should be fast.

-Note that it will always return some set that is considered closest.
-Thresholding for a value that is "too dissimilar" is currently at your own discretion.
+Note that it will always return some set that is considered nearest.
+Thresholds for a value that is "too dissimilar" is currently at your own discretion, the distance can be accessed with the `meta` data on the returned result(s).

 ## Caveats